Explore our expert-made templates & start with the right one for you.

 Optimizing the S3 Storage Layer for Improved Performance in Athena

 While Athena is serverless and easy to use due to its reliance on regular SQL, its performance can still be impacted by the way data is stored in the underlying Amazon S3 bucket.
 While this likely won’t be material if you’re just querying a few thousand files or a few hundred megabytes, at larger scales it is essential to preprocess the data to ensure Athena performs well and also to control costs.

 To provide optimal performance, implement data lake best practices including storing data in columnar formats such as Apache Parquet, rather than raw CSV and JSON; merging small files in a process known as compaction; and data partitioning.
 We’ve covered all of these topics in some depth before, so go ahead and click on the links to explore further.
 You can also check out everything we’ve ever written about Amazon Athena.

 As a SQL pipeline platform for cloud data lakes, Upsolver automates these data preparation tasks, which otherwise would need to be coded manually using tools such as AWS Glue or Apache Spark.
 However, whether you go self-service or code-intensive, it’s crucial to keep your S3 storage “tidy” to make it easier for Athena and other query engines to scan and retrieve data from your data lake.

 Example: Creating an Athena table from Apache Parquet on S3

 So how does all of this work in practice?
 Let’s look at a real-life example of how we would ingest a streaming data source into Amazon S3, store it as optimized Apache Parquet, and then retrieve that data as a table in Amazon Athena.
-We will be using the Upsolver platform for this example – if you don’t have an account, you can get a free Community Edition account and follow along.
+We will be using the Upsolver platform for this example – if you don’t have an account, you can get a free SQLake account and follow along.

 Ingesting data from Kinesis